Sequential Bayesian Registration for Functional Data: Simulations and real data examples

-The proposed method can be effective in analyzing trajectories of annual measurements related to the climate, as they are often monitored sequentially.
-One annual measurement that exhibits a common template across years, along with phase variation, is drought intensity.
+The proposed method can be effective in analyzing annual functional data related to climate, which is often monitored in real-time.
+One annual measurement that exhibits common templates across years, along with phase variation, is drought intensity.
 We consider sequential Bayesian registration of trajectories of annual drought intensity near Kaweah River in California.
-Statistical analysis of drought helps inform future management and allocation of water, and preparation for severe drought seasons.
+Statistical analysis of drought can help understand historical patterns and the variability in timing of drought intensity that can further be accounted for by management and allocation of water to different communities.
 Importantly, drought intensity in California has been of great interest to address the state's drought risk management and limited access to water; Californians rely on the West and East Sierra Nevadan water resources due to intense drought in other areas of the state \citep{mann2015}.
-A lot of attention in the literature has been devoted to developing new models for annual drought intensity, with an overarching goal of predicting future drought.
-However, this task is challenging due to the time-varying and confounded nature of the variation in drought intensity magnitude and relative phase due to meteorologic and anthropogenic changes in the climate \citep{Diffenbaugh2015,son2021}.
-In particular, annual drought intensity measurements often exhibit a time lag as well as seasonal variation.
+Much attention in the literature has been devoted to developing new models for annual drought intensity.
+However, this task is challenging due to the time-variation and confounding of drought intensity magnitude and relative phase due to meteorologic and anthropogenic changes in the climate \citep{Diffenbaugh2015,son2021}.
+In particular, annual drought intensity often exhibits a time lag as well as seasonal variation.
 Thus, interest not only lies in the magnitude of drought intensity, but also in the times at which drought periods begin and end during a particular year; this feature of drought intensity is captured through phase and can improve our understanding of variation in the drought lead time \citep{Dikshit2021}.

-In this study, we use scaled Standardised Precipitation-Evapotranspiration Index (SPEI) measurements for the Kaweah River in California throughout the years 1970 to 2019, obtained from the PRISM dataset, to represent drought intensity \citep{kim2022,spei}.
-To generate functional data of annual drought intensity, we apply basis spline regression to monthly (scaled) SPEIs.
-We refer to this data as annual SPEI functions (hydrological year; Oct 1 to Sep 30), denoted by $f_{1:50}$, and display a subset of it in Figure \ref{fig:real1}(a).
+While most existing statistical analyses of drought timing variation adopt multivariate data analysis approaches \citep{mohammed2020,ferijal2021}, we apply the proposed method to explore continuous trajectories of historical annual drought intensities and to account for variation in timing of features in the trajectories via registration.